drupal-graphql-compose/documentation/features/blocks.md

 ### Plugin blocks

 Plugin blocks are considered _scalar unknown weird things_.
-We don't know whats in them.
+You don't know whats in them.
 Only that they probably have content.

-The best we can do is get a render.
+The best you can do is get a render.

 ## Loading a block